jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

     MENDER_UBOOT_ENV_STORAGE_DEVICE_OFFSET_1 = "0x400000"
     MENDER_UBOOT_ENV_STORAGE_DEVICE_OFFSET_2 = "0x600000"

-That sets the offsets at 4MB and 6MB into the device.
+That sets the offsets at 4MB and 6MB into the device which avoids the location where the u-boot binaries are placed.

 c) The u-boot environment size needs to be declared in a Yocto environment variable.
 I chose machine conf but could have used local.conf for this as well.

     BOOTENV_SIZE = "0x20000"

 d) The mender u-boot environment needs to know about the **KERNEL\_IMAGETYPE**.
 I chose machine conf again, but could have used local.conf.